Computational Tools for Diachronic Linguistics

 - export the trained models for reuse in research or pedagogy

-AthDGC + LightSIDE pipeline
+AthDGC + LightSIDE workflow

 - Export an AthDGC slice to LightSIDE's tab-separated input format with